 Starting Elements

-Every job description has to have these elements in some form or fashion.
-Verbiage can be different, but the general idea needs to be there.
+Every job description must include these elements in some form or fashion.
+The verbiage can be different, but the general idea needs to be there.

-• Job Title – This is just a title and a few sentences on why the position exists within your business.
+- Job Title—This is just a title and a few sentences explaining why the position exists within your business.

-• Location – Where is your office located?
-Is work from home an option?
-Also, include your business hours here.
+- Location—Where is your office located?
+Is working from home an option?
+Also, please include your business hours here.

 Beyond the Basics